bitlux/bitlux.github.io/caa.md

 emergency on the trail, and I actually saw a very rugged ambulance drive on the trail to transport the victim away.

+For Christmas, my family visited my sister in New York City.
+I knew I wouldn't have much time to make a long trip, and I didn't have a car of my own, so I only made one CAA attempt: New Jersey, which is actually the closest CAA cache to NYC.
+I made the 2.5 hour (one-way) drive in the dark, but other than some self-induced GPS problems, I had no issues finding the cache--even though the only light I had during the search was my phone's flashlight.